 Provides counseling, support groups, educational workshops, publications, and financial assistance.

 Provides support and education to people affected by cancer.

 A place where men, women, and children living with cancer find social and emotional support through networking, workshops, lectures, and social activities.

 Offers financial assistance to pay for copayments during treatment.
-Patients must have medical insurance, meet the income criteria, and be prescribed medication that is part of the Good Days formulary.
+Patients must have medical insurance, meet the income criteria, and be prescribed medication that’s part of the Good Days formulary.

-Provides support and advocacy for the LGBT community, including a online support groups and a database of
+Provides support and advocacy for the LGBT community, including online support groups and a database of LGBT-friendly clinical trials.

 Free cancer legal advocacy program.